 Technology is an enabler to get the most out of the Retail resources, data, people, and processes.
 If you are looking to benefit from smarter and more agile forecasting and replenishment technology, then consider Solvoyo as your solution partner.

-The 2020 Gartner Market Guide for Retail Forecasting and Replenishment Solutions* has recognized Solvoyo as a Representative Vendor.
+The 2022 Gartner Market Guide for Retail Forecasting, Allocation, and Replenishment Solutions* has recognized Solvoyo as a Representative Vendor.

-*Gartner “Market Guide for Retail Forecasting and Replenishment Solutions” Mike Griswold & Alex Pradhan, 28 January 2020
+*Gartner “Market Guide for Retail Forecasting, Allocation, and Replenishment Solutions” Janet Suleski, Mike Griswold, 9 August 2022

 Gartner does not endorse any vendor, product, or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
-Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
-Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.
+Gartner’s research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
+Gartner disclaims all warranties, expressed or implied, concerning this research, including any warranties of merchantability or fitness for a particular purpose.